Doooddle/FED-Assignment-2/README.md

         - Lottie Implementation
             - Before page loads, a lottie animation plays for 3 seconds.

+    - ### Number Guessing Game (Javascript & Lottie)
+        - This feature utlizes Javascript and Lottie.
+        -Javascript Implementation (numberguessing.js)
+            - Random Number Generation: When page is loaded, a random number between 1 and 1000 is chosen randomly.
+            - Hint system: Higher or lower message is given when number is inputted.
+            - Guess tracking: Each round, the user is given 10 guesses to try to pinpoint the correct answer, if inputted answer is wrong, guessing chance is decreased.
+            - Game Over: When answer is inputted correctly or the user runs out of guessing attempts, either a victory or a loss message is shown.
+            - Restart button: Restart button is implemented when game is over, 'check' button becomes 'restart' button.
+        - Lottie Animation Implementation (preloader.js)
+            - While waiting for the page to load, we utilised a lottie animation that vanishes after 3 seconds.

 4. ### About Page

     - ### About Us Section (Lottie Implementation)